chunyi-lan/american-options-lsm/README.md

 # American Options Valuation: Least-Squares Monte Carlo (LSM)

 ## Description
 This project implements the Least-Squares Monte Carlo (LSM) approach to value American options.
 It provides a flexible and efficient method to handle early exercise features of American options.
 The project is fully implemented in MATLAB.
+This project is part of the coursework for York University's Mathematics graduate course, MATH 6911 Numerical Methods in Finance.

 ## Features
 - Simulates American option pricing using the LSM method.